 The stated dynamics were modelled using a modified version of the predatorprey model originally proposed by Schaefer (1954).
 The model was subjected to stability analysis, by first finding the equilibrium points and then determining the characteristics of the local and global stability.
 It was found that the model is locally as well as globally asymptotically stable for the interior equilibrium point.
 Furthermore, by the Dulac-Bendixson criterion, the model does not possess limit cycles.
 The optimal control was characterised and the singularity, or lack thereof, of the model determined using the Generalised Legendre-Clebsch condition.
 It was shown that the singular path could not be ruled out.

-Numerical simulations were performed on the model by varying the initial biomass level while keeping the critical biomass level and proportion of biomass available for harvesting fixed.
+Numerical simulations were performed on the model by varying the initial Numerical simulations were performed on the model by varying the initial biomass level while keeping the critical biomass level and proportion of biomass available for harvesting fixed.
 The model was found to attain equilibrium status when the critical biomass level was set at the x{MSY} level.
-However, the model failed to achieve equilibrium status when the critical biomass level was set at a fifth of the carrying capacity and the proportion of biomass available for harvesting at 90%, no matter the size of the initial fish population.
+However, the model failed to achieve equilibrium status when the critical biomass level was set at a fifth failed to achieve and the proportion of biomass available for harvesting at of the carrying capacity and the proportion of biomass available for harvesting at 00%, no matter the size of the initial fish population.
 This may be likened to the OAY scenario.
 In fact, the iterates failed to converge beyond a time horizon of only three years.